 Video encoder software, on the other hand, is the preferred choice by many YouTubers, Gamers, Vloggers and alike.
-Software encoders require a computer or a laptop, and other peripherals (e.g. webcam).
+Software encoders require a computer or a decent laptop with high specs, and other peripherals (e.g. webcam).
 Throw in a graphics card and a few plug-ins and you’re good to go for a better live streaming experience.

 Popular streaming software such as OBS encoder is free but it may not have all the features that you need and, frankly, the UI can sometimes be confusing.
 See our pick of the crop in top video streaming software encoding programs.

 You’ll need a decent laptop with high specs such as RAM of 8GB and an OS of Windows 10 version 1803 or higher, MacOS Mojave or higher.
 A major (computer) bug you might run into is that some software may not run on a Mac or vice versa.
 Check to see what you need.

 If you’re on PC, we’d also recommend the latest Windows to prevent lagging.
 Stop all non-essential programs running.
 There’s nothing worse than when your computer decides to crawl to a standstill.
 So, make sure Candy Crush is shut down.